yeppog/tp/docs/AboutUs.md

 title: About Us
 ---

-We are a team based in the [School of Computing, National University of Singapore](http://www.comp.nus.edu.sg).
+We are a team of five based in the [School of Computing, National University of Singapore](http://www.comp.nus.edu.sg).
+We hope to build upon the functionalities of AB3 and make it something unique and meaningful!

-You can reach us at the email `renweilin@u.nus.edu`
+For any inquiries, please reach out to us at the email `renweilin@u.nus.edu`

 ## Project team